The ALGEE/ALGES Action Plan in Mental Health First Aid: A Guide

 “Accurate Empathy, Unconditional Positive Regard (UPR), and Congruence (Genuineness).”

-This approach is essential for validating the person's distress and reducing shame.
+This approach is important for validating the person's distress and reducing shame.

 See: Rogers, C. R. (1957).
 The necessary and sufficient conditions of therapeutic personality change.